chandana105/foodit-mobile-app/README.md

   - header ( title and left and right btn )
   - search bar designing
   - top rated filter button designing
+  - Dummy flatlist of all restaurnats list on restaurnats list page
+  - fetching list of restaurants from api
+  - Shimmer UI